 No, coding knowledge is not necessary.
 We do recommend that students have taken at least one biology class in high school.

 The Science and Health Education Partnership (SEP) is committed to increasing equity in STEM.
 Specifically, we prioritize the acceptance of students from historically marginalized backgrounds in this field who are interested in Biology and Engineering and want to learn more about both.

 At SEP, we prefer to use the term “historically marginalized” instead of “underrepresented,” but we use the National Institutes of Health’s (NIH) definition of underrepresented to inform how we prioritize participants.
 As stated by the NIH, “In spite of tremendous advancements in scientific research, information, education, and research opportunities are not equally available to all”, and they identify individuals from the groups below as nationally underrepresented in the biomedical, clinical, behavioral, and social sciences.

-In addition to the NIH definitions, we also include individuals who identify as LGBTQIA+ as historically marginalized.
+In addition to the NIH definitions, SEP also includes individuals who identify as LGBTQIA+ as historically marginalized.
 Access data and further explanations here.

 All of SEP’s programs are offered free-of-charge.
 To do this work, SEP must annually raise nearly $2 million.
 Every donation brings us closer to that goal and helps to make this important work possible.

 As part of UCSF, SEP is a 501(c)3 non-profit.
 All donations are tax deductible to the fullest extent of the law.
 Please let us know if your company participates in a matching gift program so that we can extend the benefit of your generosity.